castle/castle-python-example/readme.md

 `flask run`
  * Running on http://127.0.0.1:5000/

-Note - the app also support gunicorn:
+Note - the app also supports gunicorn:

 `gunicorn app:app`